DON’T MISS

 The concept of May Day as a celebration of rejuvenation and fertility dates back to the Iron Age.
 It survived and morphed with the introduction of Christianity, and began to take on some aspects of its current form as early as the Middle Ages.

 One of the most iconic and widespread features is the maypole, a large pole or tree usually erected in a town’s central square, decorated with garlands or ribbons, and often danced around.
-Maypoles first appeared in the British Islands in the 14th century and had migrated to German-speaking areas by the 16th century.
+Maypoles first appeared in the British Isles in the 14th century and had migrated to German-speaking areas by the 16th century.

 The maypole